Sewers, Budgets And Our Equine Friends

 The final item on the agenda was the presentation by Steve Beazley, CEO of the Orange County Fair and Exhibition Center, about the proposed use of the current Equestrian Center site for additional parking.
 Many speaker stood and told the council how valuable the Center is as a community resource - before Beazley arrived, unfortunately.

-BEAZLEY - "IT DO
+BEAZLEY - "IT DOESN'T PENCIL OUT"

 My take on this issue is that it sure looks like Beazley has his mind made up - that the Equestrian Center just doesn't pencil out as a profit center.
 The Board makes only $65,000 per year net profit from that property, which is a mere pittance when you consider other potential uses.
 Beazley said that, by using it as a parking lot, the Board would realize over $200,000 per year.